 - Journeys: Engagement must be thought of as a continuous service that spans the end-to-end partner journey with the vendor.

-Summing all these elements provides a framework for measuring how successful partner engagement can occur – at each point of interaction and across all interactions in the partner journey.
+Summing all these elements provides a framework for measuring how successful partner engagement can occur – at each point of interaction and across all interactions in the partner journey including at the channel partner recruitment stage.
 Engagement is proactive and active delivery … we must begin to think of engagement as a service, that is persistent and informed by partner behavior, journey stage, profile, preferences and most important, time-based activity.

 For further information watch Kathy Contreras from Sirius Decisions and myself, explain how to dramatically accelerate and scale for channel growth by leveraging partner personas and partner's journeys as the foundation of your channel enablement and engagement strategies.